Katiba Macina

-The Katibat Macina, also known as the Macina Liberation Movement or Macina Liberation Front (MLF, Force de libération du Macina), is a militant Islamist group that operates in Mali.
+The Katiba Macina, also known as the Macina Liberation Movement or Macina Liberation Front (MLF, Force de libération du Macina), is a militant Islamist group that operates in Mali.
 It is an affiliate of Ansar Dine.

 Origins and membership

 In March 2012, the President of Mali Amadou Toumani Touré was ousted in a coup d'état over his handling of an insurgency in Northern Mali.
 As a consequence of the instability that followed, Mali's three largest northern cities—Kidal, Gao and Timbuktu—were overrun by a mixture of Islamists and Tuareg Nationalists.
 By July, the Tuareg were pushed out by their former allies, and the area became dominated by Jihadist groups: Al-Qaeda in the Islamic Maghreb (AQIM), Ansar Dine, and the Movement for Oneness and Jihad in West Africa (MUJAO).

 In January 2013, the Islamists captured the town of Konna in Central Mali, after fierce fighting with Malian forces.
 They were driven out by French forces days later, the start of a French-led military intervention known as Operation Serval.
 However, some fighters were able to retreat to hideouts in the mountains or deserts and regroup.
 Ethnic Fulani veterans of the conflict make up the core of the group.
 The Fulani are around 9 percent of Mali's population, but are locally dominant in the Mopti Region, which was the center of the 19th Century Fulani-led Islamic state of Macina.